namespaceahr/namespaceahr/README.md

 - 👋 Hi, I’m Ahmed Rifat
 - 👀 I’m interested in  programming, data science and ML.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently focusing ...
 ML
 - 💞️ I’m looking to collaborate on ...
 Open source projects
 - :mortar_board: I’m studying in master's program of Software Engineering at LUT University
 - 📫 How to reach me ... email: habibullahrifat@outlook.com